jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (i) during the period that starts with a step that is legally necessary to achieve liquidation, including the appointment of a liquidator or a request of the kind referred to in section 318(1)﻿(d) of the Companies Act 1993; and
       (ii) for the purpose of enabling liquidation
   - **listed company** means, at any time, a company any shares in which are at that time quoted on an official list of a recognised exchange
-  - **listed horticultural plant** , in sections DO 5 to DO 9 (which relate to deductions relating to horticultural plants),— (a) means a horticultural plant, tree, vine, bush, cane, or similar plant that is cultivated on land, that is of a type that is listed in a determination made by the Commissioner under section 91AAB of the Tax Administration Act 1994:
+  - **listed horticultural plant** , in sections DO 5 to DO 9 (which relate to deductions relating to horticultural plants) and sections FP 1 and FP 12 (which relate to tax relief for emergencies),—
+    (a) means a horticultural plant, tree, vine, bush, cane, or similar plant that is cultivated on land, that is of a type that is listed in a determination made by the Commissioner under section 91AAB of the Tax Administration Act 1994:
     (b) does not include—
       (i) a tree planted mainly for the purposes of timber production: